MatoPlus/youtube-dl-script/README.md

 # Overview
-A simple bash script for youtube-dl for use in termux.
+A simple shell script for youtube-dl for use in termux.

 # Requirements
 - termux access to shared storage via command: termux-setup-storage